jamesadhitthana/TunaForecaster/README.md

 The selected data is 412034 rows from 578453 rows that will be used as training data.
 The Orange workflow can be seen below:

 <p align="center">
   <img src="https://raw.githubusercontent.com/jamesadhitthana/TunaForecaster/master/Screenshots/normalize-training-data-ows.png">
 </p>

-### Making Predictions
+### Making Predictions with Orange

 From existing data, we can make a prediction model for predicting the existence of tuna.
+We can use Orange software to make the predictive model.

+bla bla bla...

+### Making Predictions with Python

+Because of Orange's limitations, we switch from it and use Python.
 We write a python script to create the predictive model and also making predictions.
 Python libraries that we use are as follows:
 * OS: for operating system functionality.
 We use it to read a list of files from a directory.
 * Pandas: for data manipulation and analysis.
 * Sklearn: for machine learning.
 We use it to make model and making predictions.